microsoft/TaskWeaver/website/blog/experience.md

 When we can identify the task type based on the task ID, we can set the experience subdirectory.
 This looks straightforward, but how can we set the experience subdirectory in TaskWeaver?
 As we need to do this in a dynamic way, the only way is to set the experience subdirectory in a [role](/docs/concepts/role).

+TaskWeaver recently introduced the concept of shared memory as discussed in [Shared Memory](/docs/memory).
+Shared memory allows a role to share information with other roles, and in this case, we can use shared memory to set the experience subdirectory.

 We can add a new role called `TaskTypeIdentifier` to identify the task type based on the task ID.
 The key part of the `reply` function in `TaskTypeIdentifier` is shown below: